Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Einstein flow on

 which then clearly satisfies

 that is, $\mathcal{S}$ satisfies the Hamilton-Jacobi equation

 for all $T\in(0,\infty)$.
-In other words $\mathcal{S}$ is dynamically complete.
+In other words, $\mathcal{S}$ is dynamically complete.
 For detailed analysis (arguments underlying dynamical completeness of $\mathcal{S}$), the reader is referred to the relevant sections of \cite{moncrief2007relativistic}.
-Here we only require the fact that through the solution of this Hamilton-Jacobi equation, the Gauss map equation defined in (\ref{eq:gauss}) solves the Einstein equation for all $T\in (0,\infty)$ or equivalently for all $\tau\in(-\infty,0)$ and defines a ray-structure based at $\rho$ of the Teichm\"uller space parametrized by the transverse-traceless conformally invariant 2-tensor $\kappa^{TT}_{ij}$.
-The conformal metric $\gamma_{ij}=e^{-2\psi}g_{ij}\in\mathcal{T}\Sigma_{g}$ indeed approaches to $\rho_{ij}$ in the limit $\tau\to0^{-}$.
-Therefore, if we run the Einstein flow in the reverse direction, then the expression of $\gamma_{ij}$ in terms of $\rho_{ij}$ and $\kappa^{TT}_{ij}$ obtained from the Gauss map equation defines a ray-structure of the Teichm\"uller space parametrized by $\kappa^{TT}_{ij}$ i.e., for a fixed $\rho$, two different $\kappa^{TT}_{ij}$ correspond to two different rays.
-An implicit solution \cite{moncrief2007relativistic} of the Gauss map equation (\ref{eq:gauss}) gives
+Here we only require the fact that through the solution of this Hamilton-Jacobi equation, the Gauss map equation defined in (\ref{eq:gauss}) solves the Einstein equation for all $T\in (0,\infty)$ or equivalently for all $\tau\in(-\infty,0)$ and defines a ray-structure based at $\rho$ of the Teichm\"uller space parametrized by the transverse-traceless conformally invariant 2-tensor $k^{TT}_{ij}$.